 North Country Kayak-Littleton (Moore Reservoir)

 Whether you’re searching for a guided kayak tour or would rather rent a kayak or two and explore on your own, North Country Kayak has you covered.
 From their home launch on Moore Reservoir in Littleton, guests can explore the natural beauty that the Reservoir has to offer.
-Guided Tours launch in-season, every two hours throughout the day, or you can opt for a serene sunset tour which offers breathtaking scenery.
-Rentals are available in half-day, 3-hour blocks and your guide will help get you situated for a relaxing time on the water.
+Guided Tours are offered from 10am-12pm in-season or you can opt to rent from one of their fleet of kayaks and enjoy a 3-hour leisurely excursion on your own.

 Saco River Tubing Center-North Conway (Saco River)